 The bottom line

-Your APR is a key part of understanding your credit card bill.
+If you have a credit card, it’s important to understand what APR is and when it might affect you.
 If you don’t plan to carry a balance on your credit card, you won’t have to worry about it too much.
-However, if you are among the people who do carry a credit card balance, understanding your APR will make budgeting for your monthly credit card payments much easier.
+If you find yourself needing to carry a credit card balance, however, understanding your APR will make budgeting for your monthly credit card payments much easier.